 Freshman Admission.
-UC admitted 125,233 applicants for fall 2022.
-Figure 1 shows systemwide trends in the number of freshman applicants and admits since 2015.
+UC admitted 131,167 applicants for fall 2023.
+Figure 1 shows systemwide trends in the number of freshman applicants and admits since 2019.

-The data in Table 2 and shown graphically in Figure 2 illustrate a 5.3 percentage point decrease in the systemwide admit rate for 2022.
-Two campuses, Merced and Riverside had higher admission rates.
+The data in Table 2 and shown graphically in Figure 2 illustrate a 4.1 percentage point increase in the systemwide admit rate for 2023 as well as campus admission rates.
+All campuses except Merced had increases in their admission rate between 2022 and 2023.